Alchemist-Aloha/pico_ir_receiver/README.md

 # IR Receiver for [Pico Light Bulbs Project](https://github.com/Alchemist-Aloha/rp2040_ws2812_led_controller)

-This is the code for the second Pico used to receive the IR signals and send them to the main Pico via UART.
+This is the MicroPython code for the second Pico used to receive the IR signals and send them to the main Pico via UART.

 ## Hardware